alphagov/paas-tech-docs/README.md

 Whilst writing documentation, you can run a middleman server to preview how the published version will look in the browser.

 The preview is only available on your own computer.
-Others won't be able to access it if they are given the link.
+Others will not be able to access it if they are given the link.

 Type the following to start the server: